sd-omkar/hpc_benchmarks/spmv/charm/README.md

-# Charm++ SpMV implementation #
+# Charm++ SpMV #

 ----------
-D.Heller Feb' 2015
+D.Heller - February 2015 - dominik.heller1@gmail.com

-dominik.heller1@gmail.com

 ## Overview ##

-This code comprises an implementation of Sparse Matrix-Vector multiply using CSR matrix format.
+This code comprises an implementation of Sparse Matrix-Vector multiply using the CSR matrix format.

 Matrices can be read in COO-/matrix market ASCII format (`-i input.mtx`), in a binary pure CSR format (`-I input.csr`) or generated randomly with a given size and number of nonzeros (`-r -N rows -e entries`).
 Use `-k` if you want to keep the generated matrix, which will be saved in CSR format.